domitry/Nyaplotjs/README.md

 ![alt text](https://dl.dropboxusercontent.com/u/47978121/gsoc/top.png)

 Ecolijs is a back-end library for [ecolirb](https://github.com/domitry/ecolirb).
-Its goal is allow Ruby and other language users to create interactive plots in their favorite styles.
+Its goal is to allow Ruby and other language users to create interactive plots in their favorite styles.
 Ecolijs provides useful interface to generate plots based on JSON object.

 This software has been developed as a product in Google Summer of Code 2014 (GSoC2014).
 Please visit a website of [SciRuby project](http://sciruby.com/blog/) to see the progress of this project.